 Guidance for marking exams

-This guidance refers to examination scripts which carry a sticker informing markers that the student has specific learning difficulties.
+This guidance refers to examination scripts which carry a sticker informing markers that the student has specific learning differences.

-Guidance for marking examination scripts from students with specific learning difficulties
+Guidance for marking examination scripts from students with specific learning differences

 The sticker informs markers that: